If you don’t find the answer to your question, please contact the Registrar’s Office.

 In order to declare a major or minor a student must submit a major/minor declaration form.
-Both forms are availble in our office or online.
+Both forms are available in our office or online.

-Students are required to declare their major by mid-term of their second semester sophomore year.
-If not submitted prior to registration for the following fall semester, students will be required to declare in order to fulfill the "Clearance" process.
+Students are required to declare their major by the end of their sophomore year.
+Students will be required to declare in order to fulfill the "Clearance" process during their junior year.
 When a student declares a major they must select an adviser within the major.
 If a student chooses to pursue a double major, they must select an adviser from each department.
-However, only the adviser the student has selected as their primary adviser will receive their PIN letters.

 Minors must be declared no later than the last day of classes of a student's penultimate semester.
 Students may declare multiple minors.
 However if it becomes apparent that the requirements will not be complete by the student's final semester, the minor may be dropped in order to clear a student for graduation and participation in the commencement ceremony.